elevran/ovn_zt/README.md

 ### Cluster creation with ovn-k8s CNI

 Install the [ovn-kubernetes in kind](https://ovn-kubernetes.io/installation/launching-ovn-kubernetes-on-kind/) development environment.
  You mush enable `-mne` and `-nse` (short for `--multi-network-enable` and `--network-segmentation-enable`, respectively) when running the `contrib/kind.sh` command.
-The below is a shortcut of the steps - refer to the original document linked above.
+Additionally, it is recommended to run with `-ic` and `-ds` flags (`--enable-interconnect` and `--disable-snat-multiple-gws`) to match downstream OpenShift configuration.
+The description below is a shortcut of the steps - refer to the original document linked above.

 ```sh
 git clone github.com/ovn-kubernetes/ovn-kubernetes;